May 23, 2019

 An Army of Citizen Scientists

 The core of our research is our network of individual households that have agreed to participate in our groundbreaking research.
 More than “research subjects,” these individuals and families have become America’s first Army of Citizen Scientists.
-We’ll introduce you to some of them.

 A Global Model for Community-Driven, Data-Driven Research